Patent and Trademark Office:

 Agency Affected: Department of Commerce

-Comments: In March 2013, PTO officials reported that the agency plans to finalize the operating reserve policy using the concepts provided to the public in support of the initial fee proposal on February 7, 2012, as the foundation.
-The estimated completion date is June 30, 2013.
+Comments: In March 2013, PTO officials reported that the agency is planning to finalize the operating reserve policy using the concepts provided to the public in support of the initial fee proposal on February 7, 2012, as the foundation.
+The estimated completion date is June 30, 2014.

 Recommendation: To strengthen transparency and communication during the implementation of the AIA reforms, the Secretary of Commerce should direct the Under Secretary of Commerce for Intellectual Property and Director of the U.S. Patent and Trademark Office to build on current communication success to provide stakeholders opportunities for substantive, two-way communication when seeking input on the AIA fee-setting process.
 Moving forward, this should include (1) providing an accounting of program costs and the assumptions used to project future program costs in biennial fee reviews and (2) clearly communicating its fee-setting methods and rationale for policy choices to provide Congress with sufficient information for oversight and transparency for stakeholders and the public.